mkitzan/terminus/README.md

 - stats, outputs a statistics table for a search query.
 All agruments are processed as a 'search' command.

       user@host: stats -F true
+- export, writes the output of both a 'search' and 'stats' call to a file (named 'd/m/y DB Export.txt').
+All arguments are processed as a 'search' command.

+	  user@host: export -T stories -g science fiction -s author
 - help, displays general and host specific use information. 'help command_here' includes use information for that command.

       user@host: help upload